szilard/dataset-sizes-kdnuggets/README.md

 Either way, the rate of increase of RAM of a single machine is much higher than the rate of increase of the typical dataset used for analytics (20%).
-This has huge implications in terms of in-memory (distributed) processing (e.g. SQL) and single-machine processing (e.g. non-linear machine learning).
+This has huge implications in terms of in-memory (distributed) processing (e.g. SQL) and single-machine processing (e.g. non-linear machine learning or even plain old R/Python).

 **Big RAM is eating big data.**